Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Tip #3: Driving within the Hudson Valley Region

-If you are traveling by airplane or train to the Hudson Valley, then a car may be necessary to get around the area while you visit the Hudson Valley.
+If you are traveling by airplane or train to the Hudson Valley, then a car may be necessary to get around the area while you explore the Hudson Valley.

 Because the Hudson Valley region consists of several counties, a car is usually a good idea.
 Especially if you want to explore locations that are not walking distance from a train station.
-Larger cities have public transportation that can easily take you to popular places in the area from a train station, but small towns do not offer that service.
+Hudson Valley Tourism in larger cities is easier because public transportation that can easily take you to popular places in the area from a train station, but small towns do not offer that service.

-Making your Plans to visit the Hudson Valley: The Essentials
+Making your Plans to explore the Hudson Valley: The Essentials

 It would be disappointing to get to a location and realize that it is closed for the season or crowded because of a Special Event you were unaware of.
 Some places are only open seasonally (April through October) and many places host Festivals and special events throughout the warmer months.